coraleaf0602/flightAnalysisApplication/README.md

 4. **Run the application:**

-   Execute the `Main.java` file to start the application.
+   Execute the `FinalProject.pde` file to start the application.

 ## 🎮 How to Use